LeonSteinbach/BitwardenTools/README.md

 ### Kaspersky

 **Tested with Kaspersky Password Manager version 24.0.0.428**

+Currently only the websites in the txt file are merged into the bitwarden output file.
+Applications and notes are ignored.
+Support for all types is a goal for future work on this project.

 The txt file format exported with the Kaspersky Password Manager is expected to look like this.